7 Plus Exam Preparation in London

 • Solve word problems involving the four number operations in various contexts

-• Present solutions to problems in an organised way, explaining results in pictorial or written.
+• Present solutions to problems in an organised way, explaining results in pictorial or written form

 • Find the Odd Word Out